 The Compassion in Action Webinar Series offers healthcare workers, leaders and managers a unique opportunity to learn about topics related to compassionate, collaborative care from leading practitioners and researchers in this field.

-The Compassion in Action Webinar Series is funded in part by a donation in memory of Julian and Eunice Cohen, and is free of charge to all members of the public.
+The Compassion in Action webinar series is funded in part by a donation made in memory of Julian and Eunice Cohen.
+The series is free of charge to all members of the public.
 All Compassion in Action webinars will be archived here following the live broadcast.